 2. Enforce consequences

 When your child understands that their actions have consequences, they’re more likely to think and act accordingly.
 There are good consequences, like complimenting someone and making their day.
 And bad consequences, like saying something mean that hurts someone’s feelings.
-All actions and words have consequences and your child needs to understand that so they can use their words and actions better.
+All actions and words have a natural consequence and your child needs to understand that so they can use their words and actions better.
 Of these positive parenting tips, this is very useful to helping them chose their best behaviors all on their own.

 The consequence should match the action so that your child can easily relate the two things.
 For instance, if they don’t pick up their toys that they were supposed to, the toys can be taken away for a bit.
 If they push another child, they can apologize and comfort the other child.
+They need to understand that having negative emotions can not be fixed through inappropriate behavior.
+Rather they should feel empowered to explore those emotions verbally with you.

 As long as there are consequences for bad behavior, your child will start to learn better behavior.
 And likewise, if you catch them doing something good like sharing a toy and you compliment them, they will be more likely to repeat that behavior.
+Positive reinforcement build higher self-esteem and ensure more positive outcomes in the future.

 3. Explain why

-The “why” is the teachable moment for your child so explain your decisions and requests when possible .
+The “why” is the teachable moment for your child so explain your decisions and requests when possible.
 This positive parenting tip will help produce responsible children that reason out their own actions before they do them.

 4. Talk to them like a person